JohnCarterGonzalez/JohnCarterGonzalez/README.md

 ![hello world](/enchantments.jpg)

-<h3 align="center">A passionate fullstack developer from the PNW of the USA.
+<h3 align="center">This ^ is my favorite place in the world, reach out and ask me about it!
+I'm a passionate fullstack developer from the PNW of the USA.
 Learning and growing in community is a passion of mine, I enjoy all things technology, fly fishing, motorcycles, and mexican food! </h3>
 <hr/>

 <h3 align="left"> These technologies fuel my passion projects!</h3>